 Type A - No comminution

 Type B - Presence of butterfly fragment (wedge-shaped fragment of bone

 Type C - Comminution

-Fractures to the humeral shaft are mostly caused by trauma with only a small percentage due to underlying conditions that weaken the bone density (osteoporosis, cancer, Paget’s disease).
-This type of fractures is common amongst middle-aged and elderly people, mostly women, due to low energy falls.
+Fractures to the humeral shaft are mostly caused by trauma with only a small percentage due to underlying conditions that weaken the bone density (osteoporosis, cancer, Paget's disease).
+This type of fractures is common among middle-aged and elderly people, mostly women, due to low energy falls.
 More commonly in younger males, humerus fractures often result from high-energy impact injuries with direct trauma to the arm and torsion of the upper extremity.
 They often coexist with a shoulder dislocation.
 In this young population humerus shaft fractures are caused by road traffic accidents and sport injuries.

 The most frequent risk factors leading to a humeral shaft fracture include:

 Tendency to fall in elderly individuals (poor vision, lack of physical exercise)

 Sports (bicycle, horse riding)